firezone/firezone/CONTRIBUTING.md

 reach their destination through the tunnel just fine.
 Because of this, it's recommended to use `172.28.0.0/16` for your `AllowedIPs` parameter when using host-based WireGuard clients with Firezone running under Docker Desktop.

+Routing packets from _another_ host on the local network, through your development machine, and out to the external Internet should work as well.

+### Local HTTPS

+We use Caddy as a development proxy.
+The `docker-compose.yml` is set up to link Caddy's local root cert into your `.devcontainer/pki/authorities/local/` directory.

+Simply add the `root.crt` file to your browser and/or OS certificate store in order to have working local HTTPS.
+This file is generated when Caddy launches for the first time and will be different for each developer.

 ### asdf-vm Setup